 Following each activity, we have included reflection questions to deepen the learning experience for children.

 In this guide we have included the following:

-- An officer introduction - Recommended script to help guide you with your classroom presentation. - Rocket Rules "Use Your Senses" and "Your 6th Sense" illustrations - Sense of Safety Challenge Flyer
+- Recommended script to help guide you with your classroom presentation. - Rocket Rules "Use Your Senses" and "Your 6th Sense" illustrations - Sense of Safety Challenge Flyer